labthings/picamerax/docs/fov.rst

 Theory of Operation
 ===================

-Many questions I receive regarding picamera are based on misunderstandings of how the camera works.
+Many questions I receive regarding picamerax are based on misunderstandings of how the camera works.
 This chapter attempts to correct those misunderstandings and gives the reader a basic description of the operation of the camera.
 The chapter deliberately follows a `lie-to-children`_ model, presenting first a